 You end up on cnet's digital camera reviews or perhaps dpreview.
 Both sites give you good information, but after you've spent hours trying to compare makes, models and prices, it becomes overwhelming.

 Math to the rescue.

-At Retrevo, you can see a visual representation (using a familiar 2-coordinate system), comparing price (horizontal axis) and value (vertical axis) for a large range of cameras.
+At Retrevo (no longer available), you can see a visual representation (using a familiar 2-coordinate system), comparing price (horizontal axis) and value (vertical axis) for a large range of cameras.